apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Nato allies reject Emmanuel Macron idea of troops to Ukraine**
+**Apple to Wind Down Electric Car Effort After Decadelong Odyssey**

-You can read more about it [here](https://www.bbc.com/news/world-europe-68417223).
+You can read more about it [here](https://www.bloomberg.com/news/articles/2024-02-27/apple-cancels-work-on-electric-car-shifts-team-to-generative-ai).

 ## Requirements
 - Python 3.8